 – Mahatma Gandhi

-The truth is that Moe’s played 25 events on the PGA Tour.
+The fact is that Moe’s played 25 events on the PGA Tour.
 He had one top 10 finish in 1959 and seven top 25 finishes.
 He made 23 out of 25 cuts (only missed 2).
-He also played 5 events on the PGA Champions tour with a top 3 finish in 1982.
+He also played five events on the PGA Champions tour with a top 3 finish in 1982.

-When people ask why nobody on the PGA tour swings like Moe, what they are really saying subconsciously is “If Moe’s swing is so great todays players would use it”.
-In other words, “I will only copy what I see the swing validated on the PGA Tour today because those guys are the best in the world”.
+Subconsciously when people ask why nobody on the PGA tour swings like Moe, what they are saying is “If Moe’s swing is so great today’s players would use it.”
+In other words, “I will only copy what I see the swing validated on the PGA Tour today because those guys are the best in the world.”
 Most amateur golfers today need PGA Tour validation.

 The average PGA Tour player is 28 years old.
 They are seasoned athletes who train regularly.
 I would even consider the guys today great athletes.
-They all swing differently and there is little consistency in technique.
-Speed and distance plays much larger factor today than it did 60 years ago.
-The balls material and ability to spin has a major effect on spin where players can control the ball even from heavy rough making fairways less of an advantage giving long crooked players a greater advantage over short and straight players.
+They all swing differently, and there is little consistency in technique.
+Speed and distance play a much larger factor today than it did 60 years ago.
+The balls material and ability to spin has a major effect on spin where players can control the ball even from dense rough making fairways less of an advantage giving long crooked players a greater advantage over short and straight players.

-So do I think Moe Norman’s swing would benefit the players on the tour?
+So do I think Moe Norman’s swing would benefit the players on tour?

 If you remember in the late 90’s Sandy Lisle changed his mechanics to swing like Moe.
 I stood on the range and watched as Moe taught Sandy giving him tips and instruction.
 Tony Sills (winner of the Houston Open) and Craig Bowden all changed their swings to the Moe Norman Single Plane as well.
 Yes, Moe’s swing has benefits.
 It can increase the number of fairways and greens hit.
-The players can become more consistent and strike the ball better every day but it doesn’t mean that improving these factors would win.
+The players can become more consistent and strike the ball better every day, but it doesn’t mean that improving these factors would win.
 Winning on the PGA Tour is more than just ball-striking.
 Also remember, Moe did win.
-As a matter of fact he won at the same rate last Tiger Woods in his prime winning one of every three tournaments he played in the 50’s and 60’s.
+He won at the same rate last Tiger Woods in his prime winning one of every three tournaments he played in the 50’s and 60’s.

 Instead of using the PGA Tour and the numerous variables to winning tournament.
 To validate the effectiveness of Moe Norman’s swing, I take another approach.
 I no longer look at the PGA Tour players for swing techniques – I ask a much less biased question.